 As an athlete Mick competed in over 70 marathons, he ran internationally for Ireland and has a personal best of 2:20.12.
 He started coaching in 1986 and has been an EPACC coach since 2003.
-Mick has an outstanding coaching record that has seen numerous junior athletes make GB World and European championships.
-Amongst the athletes that Mick works with are:
+Mick has an outstanding coaching record that has seen numerous junior athletes make GB World and European championships, athletes including:

 • Stephanie Twell - competed in the 1500m at the 2008 Olympics and 1500m Bronze medallist at the 2010 Commonwealth Games